 One of the most difficult things for companies is trying to figure out which hosting provider to choose because there are so many different factors to consider.
-They may know they want cloud hosting, but exploring different services can sometimes get complicated and confusing.
+They may know they want cloud server hosting, but exploring different services can sometimes get complicated and confusing.
 Comparison charts allow a simple, side-by-side view of various parameters offered by a number of different companies so that you can easily determine what you are getting for the price.

-Let’s look at basic features for three of the most prominent cloud hosting providers (CHPs), along with Atlantic.Net.
+Let’s look at basic features for three of the most prominent cloud server hosting providers (CHPs), along with Atlantic.Net.
 (Note that our “Medium” cloud hosting package at Atlantic.Net is one of the options listed, but all information is current to the best of our knowledge, obtained through third-party comparison pages and the sites of the hosting companies themselves.)

 The below comparison chart gives basic parameters for each of three major cloud hosting providers.
 Not everything is included here for the sake of efficiency, but you will find these patterns hold true, in a general sense, for other features as well.
 (Note the 24/7 support description in the section below the chart to better understand the prices within that row.)

 ||$19.94 (Lin.)$29.94 (Win.)

 The above gives you an idea of how the top hosting services compare with regards to price, memory (RAM), bandwidth, disk space, billing timeframe, and 24/7 support.
 Now let’s analyze each feature separately, before looking directly at comparison costs for the amount of RAM and disk space available:

 - Monthly price – The price obviously covers a broad range, from $19.94 to $87.60.
 It helps to know upfront what the monthly charge will be for each of these services.
 However, the resources are what’s really important.
 Each of these cloud server hosting providers offers different prices for different sizes of accounts.
 In this chart, RAM serves as the stabilizing feature so that we are comparing the same basic type of account.